3DBAG/geodepot/design-doc.md

 Mimic cmake's fetchcontent.

 git lfs could be sth to use, but maybe overkill because need to set up and operate a remote server.
 Would be better not to use any server.

+## TODOs

+- Read license from a file
+- Optimizations:
+  - import only the used functions
+  - while loop instead of for loop
+  - generators, list comprehension
+  - flatten nested conditionals
+  - choose tuple over list
+- Improve repository discovery so that the project repository is found even from subdirectories.
+See how Git does it with [`GIT_DIR` et al.](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables).
+- Robust CityJSONSeq import, so that the metadata can be a separate file.
+- Import a whole directory of data files as a case.